Zhijian Chen: Research

 Chen's research initially focused on the role of ubiquitin in signaling pathways for the NF-κB protein complex, specifically as it pertains to immune response.
 At his lab in UT-Southwestern, Chen's group was able to show that ubiquitin marked proteins, marks that could be recognized by other proteins to create a "cascade" of signals.
 His research received grant funding from the Burroughs Wellcome Fund in 2002 enabling research into how NF-κB initiated immune responses to RNA viruses such as influenza and hepatitis C. This new line of research led to the discovery of MAVS (Mitochondrial Anti-Viral Signaling protein) and the role of mitochondria in antiviral innate immune responses, and the more recent discoveries of the cytosolic DNA sensor, Cyclic GMP-AMP synthase (cGAS; cGAMP synthase), and a new second messenger, Cyclic guanosine monophosphate–adenosine monophosphate (cyclic GMP-AMP, cGAMP), which play key roles in immune defense as well as autoimmune diseases.

 Honors and awards

-In 2018 Chen was awarded the Lurie Prize in Biomedical Sciences from the National Institutes of Health for his discovery of cGAS.
+In 2012 Chen was awarded the National Academy of Sciences Award in Molecular Biology, in 2018 the Lurie Prize in Biomedical Sciences from the National Institutes of Health for his discovery of cGAS and also in 2018 the Ray Wu award from the Chinese Biological Investigators Society.
+In 2019 Chen received the Breakthrough Prize in Life Sciences for the discovery of the DNA-sensing enzyme cGAS and the pathways by which it activates innate immune responses.
+He shared this prize with C. Frank Bennett, Adrian R. Krainer, Angelika Amon, and Xiaowei Zhuang.
+He has also received the Norman Hackerman Award in Chemical Research and the Edith and Peter O’Donnell Award in Science.
+In 2023 he was awarded the Louisa Gross Horwitz Prize, in 2024 the Lasker Award and for 2025 the Paul Ehrlich and Ludwig Darmstaedter Prize.

-Chen was awarded the 2019 Breakthrough Prize in Life Sciences for the discovery of the DNA-sensing enzyme cGAS and the pathways by which it activates innate immune responses.
-He shared the prize with C. Frank Bennett, Adrian R. Krainer, Angelika Amon, and Xiaowei Zhuang.
-He has also received the Norman Hackerman Award in Chemical Research, The Edith and Peter O’Donnell Award in Science, and the National Academy of Sciences Award in Molecular Biology.
-He was elected to the National Academy of Sciences in 2014.
+Chen was elected to the National Academy of Sciences in 2014.
+He was appointed a Foreign Member of the Royal Society in 2025.